Assam Career : TISS Recruitment 2024

-Applications are invited for recruitment of 14 vacant administrative positions or career in TISS Assam.
+Applications are invited for recruitment of various administrative positions or career in TISS Assam in 2024.

-Tata Institute of Social Sciences (TISS) Assam is inviting applications from eligible candidates for recruitment to the post or career of Communication Officer, Senior HR Officer, Email Counsellor, Senior Counsellor and Program Associate for its iCALL Psychosocial Helpline.
+Tata Institute of Social Sciences (TISS) Assam is inviting applications from eligible candidates for recruitment to the post or career of System Administrator cum Logistic Manager, Assistant Librarian and Administrative & Finance Assistant in 2024.

 No. of posts : 1